-The Suzuki Program is a course for beginning students (ages 3-6) to learn how to play the violin or guitar.
+The Suzuki Program is a course for beginning students (ages 3-6) to learn how to play the piano, violin, or guitar.
 It focuses on developing instrument techniques and aural skills at an early age.
 Teachers also provide training to parents to encourage and facilitate home practice.
 Parent involvement is crucial in this program!
 Suzuki instructors are registered with the Suzuki Association of the Americas and have completed extensive training in early childhood music education.

 Classes generally begin with “music games:” instrument holding simulations and lots of listening.
 Parents will be given a CD to listen to over and over again, at home, in the car, through the television, etc. Why this method?

 - Children are especially attuned to sound from birth to age 5.

 - Children are more open to learning the younger they are.

 - The Suzuki method can move as slow as necessary for each individual child.
 The focus is on the details and creating a solid foundation.

 - Children learn to speak through repetition.
 Parents and teachers work together to create a musical vocabulary that will always be a part of each child’s music learning.

 If you are a MLE student the $144 monthly rate for this class includes a weekly 20-minute lesson as well as a weekly 45-minute group class.
 For non-MLE students you will receive a 45- minute weekly group lesson for $100 a month.
 Non-MLE students who participate in the class must take private lessons.

 - Pre Twinklers: Wednesday, 5:00-5:45 PM

 - Book 1A: Wednesday, 5:30-6:00 PM